 In 1983, the National Park Service completed a Comprehensive Management Plan for the Ice Age Trail.
 This plan provides overall guidance for its development and management.
 Today about 660 miles of the 1,200-mile Ice Age Trail have been built.
-To complete the trail, more detailed public planning processes are being carried out in counties where significant gaps remain.
-Planning efforts are currently underway in Rock, Marquette, and Chippewa Counties.
+To complete the trail, detailed public planning processes are being carried out in counties where significant gaps remain.
+Planning efforts are currently underway in Marquette, Rock, and Chippewa Counties.
 To review and comment on these efforts, click on the following links:

-The most recently completed plans are available on-line.
+The following completed plans are available on-line.

 Did You Know?